soufianesakhi/feedly-filtering-and-sorting/README.md

   - A group of subscriptions can share the same settings by linking them to the same subscription.

 Presentation support:
-- The `Title Only` view is fully supported.
+- The `Title Only`, `Magazine` and `Cards` views are fully supported.
-- The `Magazine` view is supported except the `Most popular` section (Only filtering and restricting supported in this section).
-- Recently published articles controls not supported in the `Cards` view (publish age not available in this view).
-- The `Full Articles` view is fully supported.
+- The `Full Articles` view is not currently supported (does not use the same rendering engine as the other views).

+A page refresh is required when changing the presentation.

 ## Changelog
 Can be found [here](https://github.com/soufianesakhi/feedly-filtering-and-sorting/releases).